cheshirekow/cmake-tools-rtd/lint-implemented.rst

 .. code::

-    Invalid form descriminator
+    Invalid form discriminator

 description
 -----------

-Used when a keyword used to descriminate between different command forms is ommitted.
+Used when a keyword used to discriminate between different command forms is ommitted.